compbiolabucf/DCGAT-DTI/README.md

 mkdir Datasets
 ```

-After downloading, place the extracted this in the **Datasets** directory.
+After downloading, extract the zip file in the **Datasets** directory.
 There are four datasets- BindingDB, DrugBank, Yamanishi_08 and Luo's.

 ---